AlekseyYuriev/node.js-csv-to-json-parser/README.md

 <h2>3.
 Additional features</h2>

-<pre>It is also possible to provide a separator to the 'start' script adding '--separator ,', '--separator ;' or '--separator  '.
-But please check, that your mock.csv and generateCSV.js files use the same one.</pre>
+It is also possible to provide a separator to the 'start' script adding: <pre>'--separator ,', '--separator ;' or '--separator  '.</pre> But please check, that your mock.csv and generateCSV.js files use the same one.